xthexder/wide-github/README.md

 As a Chrome Extension:

-This chrome extension can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/wide-github/kaalofacklcidaampbokdplbklpeldpj)
+The Chrome extension can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/wide-github/kaalofacklcidaampbokdplbklpeldpj)

+As a Firefox Addon:

+The Firefox addon can be installed from the [Mozilla Addons Website](https://addons.mozilla.org/en-US/firefox/addon/wide-github-chrome/)

 As a Greasemonkey / UserScript: